danbka33/factorio-mod-portal-publish/README.md

 It also expects tag names to match the Factorio mod version numbering scheme - three numbers separated by periods, eg. `1.15.0`.

-Non-tag pushes will be ignored, but when a tag is pushed that is valid and matches the version number in info.json, the mod will be zipped up and published to the mod portal using the required secrets `FACTORIO_USER` and `FACTORIO_PASSWORD` to authenticate.
+Non-tag pushes will be ignored, but when a tag is pushed that is valid and matches the version number in info.json, the mod will be zipped up and published to the mod portal using the required secrets `FACTORIO_MOD_API_KEY` authenticate.

 An example workflow to publish tagged releases: